Browsing (herbivory): Browse

 The plant material eaten is known as browse and is in nature taken directly from the plant, though owners of livestock such as goats and deer may cut twigs or branches for feeding to their stock.
 In temperate regions, owners take browse before leaf fall, then dry and store it as a winter feed supplement.
 In time of drought, herdsmen may cut branches from beyond the reach of their stock, as forage at ground level.
 In the tropical regions, where population pressure leads owners to resort to this more often, there is a danger of permanent depletion of the supply.
 Animals in captivity may be fed browse as a replacement for their wild food sources; in the case of pandas, the browse may consist of bunches of banana leaves, bamboo shoots, slender pine, spruce, fir and willow branches, straw and native grasses.

 If the population of browsers grows too high, all of the browse that they can reach may be devoured.
 The resulting level below which few or no leaves are found is known as the browse line.
 If over-browsing continues for too long, the ability of the ecosystem's trees to reproduce may be impaired, as young plants cannot survive long enough to grow too tall for browsers to reach.

 Overbrowsing

 Overbrowsing occurs when overpopulated or densely-concentrated herbivores exert extreme pressure on plants, reducing the carrying capacity and altering the ecological functions of their habitat.
 Examples of overbrowsing herbivores around the world include koalas in Southern Australia, introduced mammals in New Zealand, and cervids in forests of North America and Europe.

 Overview

 Moose exclosures (fenced-off areas) are used to determine the ecological impacts of cervids, allowing scientists to compare flora, fauna, and soil in areas inside and outside of exclosures.
 Changes in plant communities in response to herbivory reflect the differential palatability of plants to the overabundant herbivore, as well as the variable ability of plants to tolerate high levels of browsing.
+The heights of plants preferred by herbivores can give indications of the local and regional herbivore density.
 Compositional and structural changes in forest vegetation can have cascading effects on the entire ecosystem, including impacts on soil quality and stability, micro- and macro- invertebrates, small mammals, songbirds, and perhaps even large predators.